Shivam872645/Credit-Card-Fraud-Detection-Project/README.md

 - Incorporating advanced ensemble techniques such as Gradient Boosting or XGBoost
 - Applying resampling techniques like SMOTE to better handle class imbalance
-- Deploying the trained model using Flask or FastAPI for real-time fraud detection
+- Deploying the trained model using Flask or FastAPI or Streamlit for real-time fraud detection
 - Integrating behavioral and geolocation-based features for improved accuracy
 - Performing hyperparameter tuning to optimize model performance